Wii system software: Network features

 The Wii system supports wireless connectivity with the Nintendo DS handheld console with no additional accessories.
-This connectivity allows players to use the Nintendo DS microphone and touch screen as inputs for Wii games.
-Pokémon Battle Revolution is the first example Nintendo has given of a game using Nintendo DS-Wii connectivity.
+This connectivity allows players to use the Nintendo DS microphone and touchscreen as inputs for select retail games.
+Pokémon Battle Revolution is the first example of a game using Nintendo DS–Wii connectivity.
 Nintendo later released the Nintendo Channel for the Wii allowing its users to download game demos or additional data to their Nintendo DS.

-Like many other video game consoles, the Wii console is able to connect to the Internet, although this is not required for the Wii system itself to function.
+Like many other video game consoles, the Wii console is able to connect to the internet, although this is not required for the Wii system itself to function.
 Each Wii has its own unique 16-digit Wii Code for use with Wii's non-game features.
 With Internet connection enabled users are able to access the established Nintendo Wi-Fi Connection service.
 Wireless encryption by WEP, WPA (TKIP/RC4) and WPA2 (CCMP/AES) is supported.
 AOSS support was added in System Menu version 3.0.

-As with the Nintendo DS, Nintendo does not charge for playing via the service; the 12-digit Friend Code system controls how players connect to one another.
+As with the Nintendo DS, Nintendo does not charge for playing via the service; the twelve-digit Friend Code system controls how players connect to one another.
 The service has a few features for the console, including the Virtual Console, WiiConnect24 and several Channels.
 The Wii console can also communicate and connect with other Wii systems through a self-generated wireless LAN, enabling local wireless multiplayer on different television sets.
 The system also implements console-based software, including the Wii Message Board.
 One can connect to the Internet with third-party devices as well.

 The Wii console also includes a web browser known as the Internet Channel, which is a version of the Opera 9 browser with menus.
 It is meant to be a convenient way to access the web on the television screen, although it is far from offering a comfortable user interface compared with modern web browsers.
 A virtual keyboard pops up when needed for input, and the Wii Remote acts like a mouse, making it possible to click anywhere on the screen and navigate through web links.
-However, the browser cannot always handle all the features of most normal web pages, although it does support Adobe Flash, thus capable of playing Flash files.
+However, the browser cannot support all the features of most normal web pages, although it supported Adobe Flash and able to play Flash files.
 Some third-party services such as the online BBC iPlayer were also available on the Wii via the Internet Channel browser, although BBC iPlayer was later relaunched as the separate BBC iPlayer Channel on the Wii.
 In addition, Internet access including the Internet Channel and system updates may be restricted by the parental controls feature of the Wii.